kapish505/0xConfess/README.md

    c.
 Click the web icon `</>` to add a web app

    d.
-Register your app with a nickname (e.g., "Web3 Social Wall")
+Register your app with a nickname (e.g., "0xConfess")

    e.
 Copy the `firebaseConfig` object